 Prepare the Filet Mignons

-- Coat your steaks in oil and a generous amount of kosher salt and pepper on all sides.
+- Coat your steaks in oil and a generous amount of kosher salt, pepper, and steak rub, if using, on all sides.

 - Wrap the filets in plastic wrap and place in the refrigerator for at least 2 hours, preferably overnight.